Azerbaijani oil prices change

 By Nargiz Ismayilova – Trend:

-The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) oil field, amounted to $30.66 per barrel on May 11, which is $0.67 less compared to May 8, Trend reports with reference to the source from the country's oil and gas market.
+The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) oil field, reached $31.01 per barrel on May 14, which is $0.19 less compared to May 13, Trend reports with reference to the source from the country's oil and gas market.

 Azerbaijan has been producing Azeri LT since 1997 and exporting it via the Baku-Tbilisi-Ceyhan (BTC) and Baku-Supsa Western Export Pipeline, as well as by rail, to the Georgian port of Batumi.